Alcatelul/Website-football-tournament/README.md

 # Website-football-tournament
-Website for a football tournament using PHP, HTML and a database.
+Website for a football tournament using PHP, HTML and a database(PHPMyAdmin).
 You can make it run locally using XAMP.